Beyond FAR: Rethinking Accountability and Risk Culture in Superannuation

 Implementation Matters: Making FAR Stick

 A recurring frustration is the “that’s not my job anymore, it’s not on my SOA” pushback.
-When implementation is poorly managed, FAR can actually worsen siloed thinking and lead to accountability hot potato.
+When implementation is poorly managed, FAR can actually worsen siloed thinking and lead to an accountability hot potato.

 Key Questions and Takeaways